Minority representation and fairness in network ranking: An application to school contact diary data: Technical proofs

 has asymptotic level $\alpha$.

 For an individual element $\{\theta: \beta = b, \gamma_1=\gamma_2=0 \}$ for $b \in (0,\bar{\beta}]$, by Corollary~\ref{cor:mu_test}, the test with test function

 has asymptotic level $\alpha$.

-Combining all these rejection regions exactly gives the test defined by $\Psi_{\alpha}$ in the statement of Theorem~\ref{thm:hyptest}, and establishes that this test controls type I errors asymptotically at level $\alpha$, by the intersection-union principle. \end{proof}
+Combining all these rejection regions exactly gives the test defined by $\Psi_{\alpha}$ in the statement of Theorem~3 of the manuscript, and establishes that this test controls type I errors asymptotically at level $\alpha$, by the intersection-union principle. \end{proof}